 Check Your Diet

 What does stress have to do with eating?
 A whole lot!
 What we eat and drink largely impacts our emotional state.
-Stimulating foods and drinks like coffee, sodas, chocolate, alcohol can cause anxiety, trigger panic attacks, and increase feelings of nervousness and irritability, as well as trembling and shaking.
+Stimulating foods and drinks like coffee, sodas, chocolate, and alcohol can cause anxiety, trigger panic attacks, and increase feelings of nervousness and irritability, as well as trembling and shaking.
 Deciding to go “cold turkey” by abruptly eliminating caffeine is not always recommended since it can lead to withdrawal symptoms.
 You might experience headaches, restlessness, and irritability.
 So it’s better to decrease caffeine consumption gradually by replacing it with tea for example.

 Regular alcohol consumption can also generate a lot of biochemical imbalances in your body, like blood sugar dysregulation, liver problems and dehydration, which add to the stress burden your body needs to handle.